-Esso Exploration and Production Guyana Limited (EEPGL), hereby accepts the above terms and conditions upon which this Operation Permit is granted and agrees to abide by the Environmental Protection Act, Cap, 20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, the Environmental Protection (Authorisations) Regulations, 2000, and the Maritime Zones Act, Cap.
-63:01, Laws of Guyana, and any applicable regulations issues thereunder and other applicable Laws of Guyana, taking into account the international rules and standards, international treaties and conventions to which Guyana is a party, and any forthcoming regulations, best practices, guidelines and standards made under this Act.
+Esso Exploration and Production Guyana Limited (EEPGL) hereby accepts the above terms and conditions upon which this Environmental Permit is granted and agrees to abide by the Environmental Protection Act, Cap, 20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, the Environmental Protection (Authorisations) Regulations, 2000, and the Maritime Zones Act, Cap.
+63:01, Laws of Guyana, and any applicable existing and forthcoming written law, best practices, guidelines, standards, codes of practice and other statutory or regulatory instruments made thereunder and of relevance to this project, taking into account the international rules and standards, international treaties and conventions to which Guyana is a party.